 As I said HERE the families that I work with have done a Rockstar job at gathering appropriate toys, BUT I can’t expect them to have all the toys and categories needed.
 As Garry Landreth famously said toys are the children’s words, and play is their language.
 I like to add to this that we need to make sure that we have enough words (ie toys) represented so children can express themselves.

 I wanted to provide this source list (below) for my sand tray and miniature toys for my Play Therapy Kits.
 I use categories drawn from this Sandplay text HERE (which is one of my favorite texts) including people, animals, plant life, minerals, environments, transportation, and misc. objects.
 These minis also fit nicely within Garry Landreth’s categories of toys in his text HERE on Child Centered Play Therapy.
+The kits are inspired by his paired down version of a playroom in his "Tote Bag Playroom" section!

 I chose these containers HERE because they could house the sand tray on the bottom and have plenty of room on top for miniatures.
 The case stacks together with a handled lid on top.
 I was a bit remiss that the plastic wasn’t blue, but made sure that each kit contained blue vase filler to represent bodies of water if needed.